Partisan Coffee House: Layout

-The main coffee house, where food was served, was on the ground floor.
-Tables, mostly communal, were at the back of the building.
-At the front a few armchairs were provided.
-The business failure of the venture was largely attributable to its firm policy of allowing patrons to occupy tables indefinitely without ordering anything.
+The primary coffee house, which also served food, occupied the ground floor of the building.
+Communal tables were situated towards the rear, while a small number of armchairs were available at the front.
+The venture's financial downfall was largely due to its strict policy of permitting customers to occupy tables for extended periods without making any purchases.

 The basement was furnished with more tables, and chess sets were available.
 Talks, poetry readings, film screenings and informal concerts were a fairly frequent feature of the basement area.
 The coffee house was open from 10:30 to midnight daily.

 Above the coffee house were the library, and the private offices of the ULR.

 Food and drink

 For most of its life, the Partisan sold cappuccino and croissants for 9d each.
 Food served included farmhouse soup, borscht, mutton stew, liver dumplings and Whitechapel cheesecake.
 The menus and some posters were designed by graphic designer Desmond Jeffery.

 No alcoholic drinks were served, but they were readily available at any of several nearby pubs, notably The Highlander (now the Nellie Dean) just a few steps away on the corner of Dean Street.